-One of the final financial policies the Village Board needs to review is the asset forfeiture policy.
+One of the final financial policies the Village Board needs to review and approve is the asset forfeiture policy.
 Due to the many rules and regulations associated with different forfeitures received from the Police Department, the process can be rather complicated.
 This policy will provide consistent procedures for handling these proceeds.
-The attached policy is in draft format and will be discussed at the Committee Meeting.